gcc-mirror/gcc/gcc/config/ia64/itanium2.md

        This is only worth to do when we are debugging the description and need to look more accurately at reservations of states.

-     o "ndfa" which makes automata with nondetermenistic reservation by insns.
+     o "ndfa" which makes automata with nondeterministic reservation by insns.

    o (define_reservation string string) names reservation (the first